 Spring is here.
 Each year I get excited because I know I am going to get to see my favorite herbs for spring.
-Now is the time to get the soil lose, plants in and its time to get back into the weeding habit.
+Now is the time to get the soil loose, plants in, and it’s time to get back into the weeding habit.
 I have to confess, I am not a fan of weeding myself, and I am so happy when a spring herb appears in the garden, that I can let flourish and not weed out the bermudagrass.
 Want to learn about Favorite Herbs for Spring?

 Check out my list and why I love these fantastic plants and why they are my Favorite Herbs for Spring!

-Plantain (Plantago Major) This herb will always be one of my favorites because it is often the first herb children really learn to use in my family.
-It can be used a poultice for cuts, scrapes, bee stings, etc..
-So in my family, they get to chew the herb up and spit it onto the boo-boo.
+This herb will always be one of my favorites because it is often the first herb children really learn to use in my family.
+It can be used as a poultice for cuts, scrapes, bee stings, etc. So in my family, they get to chew the herb up and spit it onto the boo-boo.
 Plantain is an excellent herb for wound healing, digestive issues and often found in salves.
-Plantain is useful for a variety of issues that are far-ranging, like varicose veins, poison ivy rashes, shingles and sore throat.
+Plantain is useful for a variety of issues that are far-ranging, like varicose veins, poison ivy rashes, shingles, and sore throat.

 Dandelion (Taraxacum officinale)

 Dandelion is rich in vitamins and nutrients, and it is plentiful.
 Make sure as with any herb you use that the dandelion hasn’t been sprayed.
 Dandelion has tons of vitamin A and C, a decent amount of vitamin K, or B6 and B12, and contains calcium, magnesium, and potassium.
 Dandelion is also a great food that has never lost popularity in the south.
 It has always been available in the freezer and produces sections.
 Dandelion is a diuretic and soothing to the kidneys.
 An excellent herb to replenish the body after a long winter.